 Many home owners assume their deck was built 'to code' and everything is working as it should.
 Prior to 2004, however, the Commonwealth of PA had no statewide building code.
 This means that contractors and builders could construct a deck in any way they wanted with no set safety standards.
 Over the years, I've inspected thousands of homes with decks and many of these decks are not either constructed or maintained properly.
 This can lead to an increased injury hazard down the road.

-As part of a home inspection, a deck should be checked for various things: such as stability, railing size and strength, hardware type and condition, water damage, and staircase issues.
+As part of a home inspection, the inspector should inspect the deck for stability, check the railing size, railing spacings, and strength (rigidity), hardware type and condition, water damage, and staircase issues.
 Keep in mind, however, that a home inspection is not a code compliance inspection; a well-qualified home inspector, however, uses the various codes in place as guidance for what is considered 'standard practice'.

 Also, the home’s downspouts, sump pump, and the grading under the deck should drain away from the deck to help minimize the chances of wood rot as well as insect or rodents being attracted to the area around the deck.

 Fasteners and Ledger Boards

 Most decks are attached to a home and many of the decks that I inspect lack proper fasteners or hardware.
 Older decks routinely had their ledger boards only nailed to the home.
 Nails are not designed for shearing loads and may allow a ledger board come loose from the home over time.
 The ledger board is the deck component that the floor joists connect to adjacent to the home; this ledger board then also must be structurally connected into the home's structure.
 Modern standards require a proper and durable connection between the home and the deck, such as using lag bolts or lag screws.
 Years ago, carriage bolts were allowed at the ledger board but are no longer permitted at this important connection.